 Cons

-- No reporting.
+- No reporting capabilities

-- No integrations.
+- No careers page

 Why I chose Loxo

-I chose Loxo’s ATS for this list because it uniquely combines customer relationship management (CRM) and ATS software to create a streamlined and positive candidate experience.
+If you want candidate outreach plus tracking, Loxo is a good free recruitment software option.
+It combines customer relationship management (CRM) and ATS software to create a streamlined and positive candidate experience.
 For example, you can easily access contact information from your candidate’s Loxo CRM profile in your Loxo ATS.
 This makes it easy to reach out to candidates when job openings match their descriptions.

-Jobsoid: Best for multi-channel candidate sourcing
+5. Jobsoid: Best for multi-channel candidate sourcing

 3.04/5

-User scores
+User rating

 2.69/5